rbaumbach/SimpleOAuth2/README.md

 * Prerequisites: [ruby](https://github.com/sstephenson/rbenv), [ruby gems](https://rubygems.org/pages/download), [bundler](http://bundler.io)

-This project has been setup to use [fastlane](https://fastlane.tools) to run the tests.
+This project has been setup to use [fastlane](https://fastlane.tools) to run the specs.

 First, run the setup.sh script to bundle required gems and Cocoapods when in the project directory: